 Why combine sourcing expenditure?

-The companies have a limited overlap in their operations (purple) and where they do overlap in terms of market presence it is often through holdings in companies or a wholesale vs retail presence (or different segments within retail – convenience store vs. supermarkets etc.).
+The companies have limited overlap in their operations (purple) and where they do overlap in terms of market presence it is often through holdings in companies or a wholesale vs retail presence (or different segments within retail – convenience store vs. supermarkets etc.).
 This is important for competition reasons, especially within the EU.
+Firstly, they are national champions in many ways and secondly, the purchase from suppliers from around the world.
+While it is unclear whether this will have a negative impact on competition, the EU has the FANG companies in its crosshairs.
+Companies like Amazon drive consumer value but they have also driven wholesale change in the high street.
+While money talks, the desirability of these changes over the long term is open to discussion and debate.

 Blue: Carrefour market presence | Red: Tesco market presence | Purple: Both groups present in market